Weird Gloop elections

-Weird Gloop director elections are the process by which directors of Weird Gloop Limited are nominated, voted on, and appointed.
+Weird Gloop board elections are the process by which members of Weird Gloop Limited are nominated, voted on, and appointed.
 Elections will be held every year in December, with the appointment taking place at the beginning of the following year.

-The Weird Gloop director elections process is modelled on the Wikimedia Foundation board elections.
+The Weird Gloop member elections process is modelled on the Wikimedia Foundation board elections.

-The Weird Gloop board of directors exists for three main purposes:
+The Weird Gloop board exists for three main purposes:

 - Acting as a liaison and check between the wiki(s) community and the management of the company, making sure that the decisions made by the company remain in the best interests of the editors and the wikis